Occupational Therapy | Autism Services | SLP | Catch A Balloon

 Do you offer in-person sessions?
 If so, where?

 We do!
 Our clinic is located at 9040 Leslie St Unit 7, Richmond Hill, ON L4B 3M4.
 We have 18 therapy rooms designed to support various therapy needs.
-In addition to in-clinic services, we also offer at-home therapy in the surrounding area and virtual sessions for your convenience.
+In addition to in-clinic services, we also offer virtual sessions for your convenience.

 Do you offer online sessions?